elriquedolf/elriquedolf/README.md

 - 👋 Hi, I’m Elrique

-- 🎓 I'm an aspiring Junior Mobile app and Web developer
+- 🎓 I'm an aspiring Mobile app and Web developer

-- 📚 I'm currently learning Kotlin
+- 📚 I'm currently learning Kotlin, HTML.
+CSS and JavaScript

 <!---
 elriquedolf/elriquedolf is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.